Hibiki-class surveillance ship

-The Hibiki-class ocean surveillance ship is a class of surveillance ships operated by the Japan Maritime Self-Defense Force.
+The Hibiki-class ocean surveillance ship is a class of surveillance ships operated by the Japan Maritime Self-Defense Force (JMSDF).
 The ships have a small-waterplane-area twin hull (SWATH) design.

 History

 The Hibiki class was developed in response to the launch of the Kilo-class submarines by the Soviet Union, and their deployments in the waters near Japan.
 The Defense Agency announced plans to develop a surveillance ship in 1989.

-The first Hibiki-class vessel was commissioned on January 23, 1991, and the second, Harima, on March 10, 1992.
+The first Hibiki-class vessel was commissioned on January 23, 1991 and the second, Harima, on March 10, 1992.

+The Japanese Ministry of Defence's decision to build another Hibiki-class surveillance ship, nearly 30 years after the second one was completed, was influenced by the fact that some of Japan's neighbors have been steadily expanding their respective submarine fleets recently.

 Construction

 All three vessels of the class have been built by Mitsui Engineering & Shipbuilding at its Tamano shipyard.

 Operations

 Hibiki and Harima operate out of Kure, Hiroshima.
-The United States and Japan reportedly split the costs of operating the Hibiki vessels, which approximately US$20 million per year.
+The United States and Japan reportedly split the costs of operating the Hibiki vessels, which is approximately US$20 million per year.

 Characteristics

 Hibiki-class vessels have a beam of 30 m, a top speed of 11 kn, and a standard range of 3,800 nmi.
 Each vessel has a crew of 40, including five American civilian technicians, and a flight deck for helicopters to operate off of.
 They are able to deploy on station for 90 days.

-The vessels have an AN/UQQ-2 Surveillance Towed Array Sensor System (SURTASS), which is installed in the United States.
-Data from the sensors is relayed through the Defense Satellite Communications System, and processed and shared with the United States.
+The vessels have an AN/UQQ-2 Surveillance Towed Array Sensor System (SURTASS), which was installed in the United States.
+Data from the sensors is relayed through the Defense Satellite Communications System and processed and shared with the United States.
 The data is fed into the Integrated Undersea Surveillance System.

 Propulsion is provided by four Mitsubishi S6U-MPTK diesel electric engines.
+The third ship was equipped with a Daihatsu diesel MTU.